-More specifically, between March and May 2020, due to the lockdown, remote working and a simultaneous partial reduction in working hours through the use of the COVID-19 government-sponsored lay-off scheme were used for the personnel at Corporate level.
+More specifically, between March and May 2020, due to the lockdown, remote working and a simultaneous partial reduction in working hours through the use of the COVID-19 government-sponsored lay-off scheme were used for Corporate personnel.
 98% of the workforce worked remotely.